ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

 fullServerName references the previously set values of the keys and will return myserver.com:80.

-Inside your application there are two ways to get the properties.
+Inside your application there are two basic ways to access the properties.

 First way is to use NinjaProperties.get(...).
 You have to inject NinjaProperties first, then you can use all sorts of functions to retrieve properties.